framps/raspiBackupDoc/en/src/backup-options.md

 **tar**:

-- directory/* - Excluded directory on all partitions
+- directory - Excluded directory on all partitions

 | option name | default | in installer | configuration name |
 |-------------|----------|--------------|--------------------|